- Absentee Voting

 Whether you are active military or for other reasons live outside of the United States, you are qualified to vote from your last residence before leaving the country.
 You need to request an absentee ballot using the Federal Post Card Application (FPCA).
 Visit the Federal Voting Assistance Program to help you through the process.
 Qualified applications from Federal Qualified Electors and Overseas Voters will, beginning 45 days prior to the election, be mailed an absentee ballot and the required envelops for use in returning the ballot.
 Federal qualified electors and overseas registrants may request an absentee ballot through Election Day.
 All other absentee requests must be received no later than the Friday immediately prior to the date of the election.
 All ballots must be returned by 7 p.m. on Election Day.
 If you request an absentee or Federal/Oversees ballot and show up to vote early or vote on Election Day, you will be required to vote on a provisional ballot to ensure the integrity of the election process.
 A person who willfully and with knowledge and intent to deceive or mislead any voter, precinct board, canvassing board, county clerk or other election official and who falsifies any information on an absentee ballot request form or who affixes a signature or mark other than the person's own on an absentee ballot request form is guilty of a fourth degree felony.
 Click on the links below for more information:

 - Marine Corps Voting Assistance Program

-• County Clerk’s office --Beginning the 28th day prior to Election Day on regular days of business from 8 a.m. to 5 p.m., and ending the Saturday prior to Election Day from 11 a.m. to 7 p.m.
+• County Clerk’s Office, 845 N. Motel Blvd. - Beginning the 28th day prior to Election Day on regular days of business from 8 a.m. to 5 p.m.
+Note: The only Saturday that this early voting location is open is the Saturday prior to Election Day from 10 a.m. to 6 p.m.